 4 Easy Ways to Keep Your Cool This Summer

-Meal Plan for Summer
+Meal plan for summer

 Program Your Thermostat

-We are often conditioned to indoor temperatures much colder than they need to be.
+We are often conditioned to prefer indoor temperatures that are much colder than they need to be.
 If you need a sweater in your house or you feel noticeably chilled when you come in from the heat, try raising the thermostat a few degrees.
 Air conditioning removes humidity from the air which makes you feel cooler without necessarily dropping the temperature.
 Set your thermostat higher when you’re out of the house (26-28°C or 79-81°F is a good range).
 When you are home, don't automatically drop the temperature below 26°C (79°F).
 Try dropping it half a degree at a time if you’re too warm.

 Just as they are the biggest source of heat loss in the winter, windows can be a significant source of heat gain in the summer.
 Help keep your home cooler by keeping curtains and blinds closed during the day – especially on south and west-facing windows.
 As the sun sets, check the temperature outside.
-If the temperature and humidity has dropped (and you don’t have allergies, asthma, or a light sleeper to contend with), turn off the air conditioning and open the windows to cool down over night.
+If the temperature and humidity has dropped (and you don’t have allergies, asthma, or a light sleeper to contend with), turn off the air conditioning and open the windows to cool down overnight.
 Just be sure to close them again before it heats up the next morning.

 While they might not be an interior decorator’s dream, ceiling fans are a low-energy way to keep you feeling cooler.
 Combining ceiling fans with air conditioning can help you set your thermostat a couple degrees warmer, while still feeling cool.
 Without air conditioning, they can make the summer heat a little more comfortable.
 They’re especially great for bedrooms!